 Apr.
 1981: Joined Nippon Telegraph and Telephone Public Corporation Jun.
-2007: Vice President of Corporate Strategy Planning of the Company Jul.
-2007: General Manager of the Accounts and Finance
+2007: Vice President of Corporate Strategy Planning of the Company

 Jul.
 2007: General Manager of the Accounts and Finance

-Department of hippon Telegraph and

-Telephone West Corporation
+Department of Nippon Telegraph and Telephone West Corporation

 Jul.
-2009: General Manager of the General Affairs and Personnel
+2009: General Manager of the General Affairs and Personnel Department of Nippon Telegraph and Telephone East Corporation Jun.
+2011: Senior Vice President General Manager of the General Affairs and Personnel Member of the Board of Nippon Telegraph and

-Department of Nippon Telegraph and

-Telephone East Corporation
+Member of the Board of Nippon Telegraph and Telephone East Corporation

 Jun.
-2011: Senior Vice President
+2012: Senior Vice President

-General Manager of the General Affairs and Personnel Department Member of the Board of Nippon Telegraph and

-Member of the Board of Nippon Telegraph and Telephone East Corporation Jun.
-2012: Senior Vice President Head of General Affairs Member of the Board of the Company Jun.
+Head of General Affairs

+Member of the Board of the Company

+Jun.
 2012: Member of the Board of Nippon Telegraph and